-We stopped on the side of the slope on a well visible place (safety first!) when my father said to me: “You are still 5 years younger than I was when I had started to snowboard.”
+We stopped on the side of the slope in a well-visible place (safety first!) when my father said to me: “You are still five years younger than I was when I started snowboarding.”

-He started to snowboard as a 47-years old, and during the last 20 years snowboarding took him to places like New Zealand and the National Geographic YouTube channel:
+He started snowboarding at 47 years old, and during the last 20 years, snowboarding has taken him to places like New Zealand and the National Geographic YouTube channel:

 What is it about snowboarding that can change your whole life?
 How can sliding down a hill on a piece of wood become a lifelong passion?

-In this first instalment of our new Sports for geeks series we will take a thorough look at snowboarding.
-Whether you are just thinking about trying it for the first time or you already have some experience behind you, we will equip you with a lot of knowledge and practical tips to help you on your snowboarding journey.
+In this guide, we will take a thorough look at snowboarding.
+Whether you are a beginner or you already have some experience behind you, we will equip you with a lot of knowledge and practical tips to help you on your snowboarding journey.

 There is much more to snowboarding than we realize just by looking at someone riding on a snowboard down the slope.

-Snowboarding can resonate with the geek inside us because it has gadgets, it requires systematic approach to our own progress and it provides a lot of satisfaction and fun we typically find in the creative process.
+Snowboarding can resonate with the geek inside us because it has gadgets, requires a systematic approach to our progress, and provides a lot of satisfaction and fun.

-Similar to how we pick up and set up our computers and devices, our design or dev tools and work environment, we need to pick up and set up our snowboard equipment.
-There is a lot of tech involved in modern snowboarding, countless variations we can review and decide about.
+First, we need to pick up and set up our snowboard equipment.
+There are many new technologies in modern snowboarding; countless variations we can review and decide about.

-Let’s face it, we love getting new stuff – new gear we can play with, comparing it to the old one looking for any tiny impact it can have on our experience and performance.
+Everyone loves getting new stuff – new gear we can play with, comparing it to the old one looking for any little impact it can have on our experience and performance.

 Snowboarding is a very technical sport.
-Even when you master its basics, there are many paths you can progress down and a lot of things to learn.
+Even when you master its basics, there are many paths you can progress down and many things to learn.

-Of course, sometimes you can feel frustration if something isn’t happening as you’d wish.
-It should motivate rather than paralyze you
+Of course, sometimes you can feel frustrated if something isn’t happening as you’d wish.
+It should motivate rather than paralyze you.

 Combine your carefully selected setup with your progress challenges and have endless fun on the slope.